Want 5 quick ways to improve as a podcast host or guest?

 Alex: The exciting thing for me is that the rate of listenership is growing faster than the number of new shows starting and staying.
 This space continues to become more and more popular.
 We even have TV shows on podcasting.
 That encourages more people to find us and listen to us.

 Tom: There’s another element to this.
 The more people get involved with podcasting, the more podcasts they listen to.
-I listen to a lot more podcasts.
-I structure my days around listening to certain podcasts, just like we still do with our favorite TV shows.
+I listen to a lot more podcasts today.
+As a matter of fact, I structure my days around listening to certain podcasts.
 I think it’s a great opportunity to get out there and podcast.

 Alex: It really is.
 Let’s now get into the future of podcasting.
 I really only have one question for you.
 Where do you and Buzzsprout see the future of this industry?
 What does the future of podcasting look like?

 Tom: What excited us in the beginning still motivates us today: we want to help podcasters.
 We want to get the technology out of their way so they can do their podcast.
 That’s why we have a YouTube channel where we try to encourage them.
 We want more and more people to start podcasting.
-We are also at an interesting stage where podcasting is starting to garner the attention of people who want to own it or control it.
+The industry is at an interesting stage where podcasting is starting to garner the attention of people who want to own it or control it.
 We will always be a voice for independent podcasting.
 Those are our origins.

 We do not want to put obstacles in people’s way or make things exclusive.